 - One Week Itinerary For Olympic National Park

-Known For: EPIC waterfalls, amazing coastal sea stacks, and beer!
+Known For: EPIC waterfalls, amazing Oregon coast hiking trails, and beer!

 Must-See Places To Visit In Oregon: The Oregon Coast, Portland (for foodies!).
 The Blue Pool, and Multnomah Falls on a drive down the Columbia River Gorge.
 For the more adventurous traveler, check out Smith Rock State Park, the Painted Hills, and the Wallowas on an Eastern Oregon road trip route!

 Where To Start In Oregon: Fly into Portland International Airport (PDX), and rent a car for the duration of your trip.

 Best Season To Visit Oregon: Spring season (April, May, June) is when the waterfalls are their fullest.
 Come during this time for epic falls, rainforest hikes, and don’t forget to pack your raincoat for your road trip around Oregon!
 Summer is also the best time to visit Oregon’s only national park, Crater Lake!